csixteen/clerk/README.md

 I'm not using **Full Text Search** feature from SQLite, as it requires the module `fts5` to be avavailable.
 As such, I'm executing simple `SELECT` queries on `notes` and `tasks` tables.
 This is ok because I didn't intend to perform ultra complex search queries anyways.
 Also, it doesn't have any noticeable impact on performance.

 # TODO
+- Refactor the code.
+Things became a bit messy since I've introduced the `clerk-server`.
 - Comment the code a bit better.
 - Increase code coverage.
 - Don't show *completed* tasks with `task list`, unless flag `--all` is passed.